studywysc/studywysc.github.io/docs/_docs/dev/two-factor-authentication.md

 - **Your First Device:** Username and Password on your computer
   - Anyone can steal your password, log in, and pretend to be you
 - **Your Second Device:** A 6-digit code generated on your phone
+  - The 6-digit code is a "second password" that you have physically
   - The 6-digit code changes automatically every 30 seconds
-  - The 6-digit code is a "second password" that you have physically
-  - If someone else has your password, they still can't log in without your phone
+  - If someone else has your password, they still can't log in without the code from your phone

 By requiring two devices instead of one, Discord will know that anyone who logs into your account must have both your password **and** your phone.
-That means it is probably you and not a hacker.
+That means it is probably you trying to sign in and not a hacker.